Free SEO writing tool

 Keyword Density Best Practices

 Focus on writing naturally rather than hitting exact density numbers.
-Use your primary keyword in the title, first paragraph, headings, and conclusion.
-Include synonyms and related terms (LSI keywords) to help search engines understand your topic without keyword stuffing.
-Modern SEO values semantic relevance over exact keyword matching.
+Use your primary keyword in the title, first paragraph, headings, and conclusion when it helps the reader.
+Include related terms, entities, examples, and subtopics that people expect to see.
+Modern SEO values helpful topical coverage over exact keyword repetition.

 Keyword Stuffing vs. Helpful Coverage